CPAN-Security/security.metacpan.org/docs/guides/maintainer-security-reports.md

 The next step is to triage the issue.
-This is done is much the same way you would triage the bug reports, but taking precutions to protect systems from potential side effects of the reported bugs.
+This is done is much the same way you would triage the bug reports, but taking precautions to protect systems from potential side effects of the reported bugs.

 If you cannot confirm the issue, then please reply to the reporter indicating that.
 The reporter may respond with additional information.